 Who am I?
 The short version, non-work edition.
 Bubbly introvert.
-Reformed nomad.
+Mostly reformed nomad.
 Surprise athlete.
 Compulsive organizer.
 Bookworm.
-Traveler.
-Baker.
 Artist.
-Blessed.
 See also Ten Things (2006), Desperate for Content… (2007), Stripping, Science and Other Fallback Careers (2008), Facebook to Blog to New York Times (2009), I Love Geeks (2010), Depression: Nothing to Get Depressed About (2011), Get to Know Your Blogger (2014), The Proust Questionnaire (2014) and Top Tens of 2014 (2014).
-And yes, in 2013 I was diagnosed with tall-cell papillary thyroid cancer (for that, search for “Interesting Times” posts).
+And, yes, in 2013 I was diagnosed with tall-cell papillary thyroid cancer (for that, search for “Interesting Times” posts).

-So what do you do?
+Any more questions?
 Let’s go third-person with my bio:

 Sarah Morgan has been a writer in, with and for the top healthcare companies in the world since 1997.
 Prior to her successful independent career, she managed global compliance communications at Merck, served as director of client services at MCS Healthcare Public Relations, and managed employee communications for an affiliate of Johnson & Johnson.